Equidistribution of primitive rational points on expanding horospheres

 \section{Non-accumulation}

-Our goal in this section is to prove a certain non-accumulation result -- Theorem~\ref{n.a.t} -- that will be used in the proof of Theorem~\ref{JED}.
-Although the result is designed to be applied in the context developed above and we do not aim at greatest generality, we still choose to state and prove the results in somewhat abstract setting -- if only to isolate the necessary features that are needed for the result to hold.
-To this end, in this section (and in it only) we abandon the notation presented so far and assume the following: Let $G$ be a real Lie group, let $\Ga<G$ be a lattice, and let $\Lam,L<G$ be closed subgroups such that $L$ is normalized by $\Lam$ and $\Lam$ is discrete and generated by finitely many $\on{Ad}$-unipotent elements.
+Our goal in this section is to prove a certain non-accumulation result -- Theorem~\ref{n.a.t} -- that will be used in various steps in the proof of Theorem~\ref{JED}.
+Although we do not aim at greatest generality, we still choose to state and prove the results in a somewhat abstract setting (if only to isolate the necessary features that are needed for the result to hold).
+To this end, in this section (and in it only) we abandon the notation presented so far and assume the following: Let $G$ be a real Lie group, let $\Ga<G$ be a lattice, and let $\Lam,L<G$ be closed subgroups with $\Lam$ being discrete and generated by finitely many $\on{Ad}$-unipotent elements.
 Assume furthermore that there is a decomposition